 Start by soaking 8oz gluten-free rice noodles according to package directions – usually they take between 20 and 30 minutes.

 I always have great luck with A Taste of Thai straight cut rice noodles which can be found in the regular Asian foods aisle at the grocery store.
-Just add them to a dish, cover with really hot tap water, give ’em a stir, then let ’em soak.
+Just add them to a dish, cover with really hot tap water, give them a stir, then let them soak.